-The Year 8 summer assessment will take place on 7th May and will require students to analyse how Shakespeare presents Hamlet from their studies in class.
+The Year 8 summer assessment will require students to analyse how Shakespeare presents Hamlet from their studies in class.
 They will be required to write a two paragraph analytical response explores the way in which Hamlet has been presented.

 Which text should I revise?